GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 # Guide to changes to ScriptFu v3 for script authors

-*Draft, until GIMP 3 is final.
+*Draft, until LIGMA 3 is final.
 FIXME: rearrange and rename the cited documents*

 ## About

 The audience is authors of Scriptfu plugins.
-This discusses how to edit v2 scripts so they will run in GIMP 3.
+This discusses how to edit v2 scripts so they will run in LIGMA 3.

 This is only about changes to ScriptFu proper.
-The GIMP PDB, which you can call in scripts, has also changed.
+The LIGMA PDB, which you can call in scripts, has also changed.
 That also may require you to edit scripts.

-  - For changes in signatures of PDB procedures, see devel-docs/GIMP3-plug-in-porting-guide/porting_scriptfu_scripts.md
+  - For changes in signatures of PDB procedures, see devel-docs/LIGMA3-plug-in-porting-guide/porting_scriptfu_scripts.md
-  - For added, removed, and replaced PDB procedures, see devel-docs/GIMP3-plug-in-porting-guide/removed_functions.md
+  - For added, removed, and replaced PDB procedures, see devel-docs/LIGMA3-plug-in-porting-guide/removed_functions.md

 ## Quickstart

-A lucky few existing scripts may work in GIMP v3.
+A lucky few existing scripts may work in LIGMA v3.

 Some changes are most likely to break an existing plugin.: